El Ávila National Park: Geography

 The National Park is named for the Cerro El Ávila (Mountain El Ávila), usually just referred to as "El Ávila", which reaches 2,740 m above sea level.
 This mountain rises north of the capital Caracas located in a narrow valley 950 m above sea level and separates the city from the Caribbean Sea.
 The mountain is accessible by cable car (teleferico), by off-road vehicle, and on foot.
 In addition to the scenery, one may visit the hacienda, laboratory and mausoleum of Gottfried Knoche; a German-born doctor who was notorious for his experiments in mummification.
 They are accessible only by footpath.

 The park follows a mountain range 80 km long and approximately 16 km wide.
 It contains over 81,800 ha, encompassing a wide variety of ecosystems that vary along the altitude gradient from 120 to 2765 m above sea level at Naiguatá peak.
 In the lower areas of the northern side, the vegetation is mainly xerophytes, represented by a variety of cacti, shrubs and spiny species.
 From 300 to 600 m, semi-deciduous forests dominate.
 From 600 to 800 m the seasonal semi-deciduous forests are common.

 From 800 to 1500 m above sea level on the northern slope and from 1,200 to 1600 m on the southern slope, the forests are mainly sub-mountainous evergreen forests.
 Due to the constant condensation by the cooling of the air masses and the decrease of atmospheric pressure, cloud forest dominates between 1500 and 2200 m above sea level.
 Finally, the lack of water at 2200 m and higher permits only sub-páramo vegetation.
 Beautiful forests grow along the numerous watercourses that flow on either side of the mountain.

 The temperatures vary widely on El Ávila, with an average temperature of 13 C in the lower sections of Caracas valley and 10 C on Naiguatá peak, where the lowest temperature ever recorded was 2 C. The annual average rainfall fluctuates between 600 and 1400 mm and is influenced by orography, which explains why rain is more abundant on the northern slope where the mountain faces the trade winds.

 Trails

-There are plenty of trails in El Ávila National Park for outdoor enthusiasts.
-From low-level routes to high technical complexity, there is a trail for everyone.
+El Ávila National Park contains multiple trails, ranging from low-level routes to high technical complexity.

 The most famous trails are: Los Venados, Sabas Nieves, El Vivero, Los Pinos, Papelón, Rancho Grande, Cachimbo, Miguel Delgado, Lomas del Cuño, El Paraíso, La Julia, Picacho, Piedra del Indio, Lagunazo, Pico Oriental, Pico Occidental, Cabeza de Elefante and Pico Naiguatá.